Royal Navy rating rank insignia: Royal Marines band service

-One star indicates they have passed the required exam in order to be eligible to be selected for the Leading Rates course in their respective branch.
-Two stars indicates they have completed the Leading Rates course and are now eligible to study for the Petty Officers Qualifying Exam (PQE).
-A crown indicates they have passed the relevant PQE and are eligible to be Petty Officer.

-The insignia denotes trade and specialty.

-Branches and specialities

-Trades in the Royal Navy are listed below.
+Branch and speciality badges

+Ratings in the Royal Navy wear branch badges (colloquially known as trade badges or 'tiffs') on the right sleeve to indicate a specific job, whilst rate insignia is worn on the left sleeve.
+Branches in the Royal Navy are listed below.
 Branch sub-specialities are denoted with an abbreviation on the branch badge.
-Ratings in the Marine Engineering and Medical branches may obtain "Dolphins" (qualify for the Royal Navy Submarine Service).
+Ratings in the Marine Engineering and Medical branches may obtain 'dolphins' (qualify for the Royal Navy Submarine Service).
 Some personnel have an additional option to pass the All Arms Commando Course and serve attached to the Royal Marines.

-The branches were reviewed, revised and published in the Royal Navy's June 2013 BR3 (Book of Reference) edition (now the June 2015 edition).
+Qualifications

+Branch badges include stars and crowns indicating a rating's qualification within their branch.
+One star indicates they have passed the required exam in order to be eligible to be selected for the leading rates course in their respective branch.
+Two stars indicates they have completed the leading rates course and are now eligible to study for the petty officers (PO) professional qualifying exam (PQE).
+A crown indicates they have passed the relevant PQE and are eligible to be a petty officer.